Tax Rate Comparisons of Corporations vs Individuals

 At the lower income levels ($40,000 and $100,000) there is no appreciable difference between the taxes for individuals and corporations.
 But at the higher level of $500,00, the corporate tax is almost twice the level of the personal tax.
 So, if your business is going to be making a significant income, you should be using the s corporation filing status or having your LLC taxed as a partnership.

-Note: I used the current year's personal tax rates from William Perez's Tax Planning site for the personal tax calculations, but he isn't responsible for any miscalculations on my part.
+Note: We used the current year's personal tax rates from William Perez's Tax Planning site for the personal tax calculations, but he isn't responsible for any miscalculations on my part.

-Disclaimer: I am not a tax accountant, CPA, or tax preparer.
-My estimates are for general information purposes only.
+Disclaimer: Author is not a tax accountant, CPA, or tax preparer.
+Estimates are for general information purposes only.
 Individual circumstances can cause these numbers to change.
 Please see your tax professional for more detailed estimates.